infinite0007/SmartArt/README.md

 ## WebApp
-### To start the SmartArt Webapplication you need to run these following commands:
+### To start the SmartArt Webapplication you need to run these following commands in directory"*SmartArt/WebApp*":

 ### `npm install`